 For example, the International Society of Sports Nutrition states that the quickest way to increase muscle creatine content is to consume 0.3g per kg body weight for at least the first 3 days, followed by a maintenance period of 3 to 5 grams per day.

-Conversely, other studies, including one by Earnest et al (1995), contradict this, stating that a creatine “load” in skeletal muscle of humans can be achieved by ingesting 20g for 6 days.
+Conversely, other studies, state that a creatine “load” in skeletal muscle of humans can be achieved by ingesting 20g for 6 days.
 Alternatively, the ingestion of 3g per day over a minimum period of 4 weeks is also likely to be as effective at raising tissue levels as loading- just at a slower rate.

 So, out of all the creatine supplements on the market, which one is best?

 First of all, it is not advised to purchase liquid creatine monohydrate, as it is thought to be unstable and thus ineffective.
-Most creatines come in powdered form.
+Most creatine supplements come in powdered form.
 They don’t generally appear to be anything special, and just need mixing with water for you reap their benefits.